Asia-Pacific leaders tackle trade, sustainability in Bangkok

 Leaders from the 21 economies on both sides of the Pacific Ocean often take the opportunity to conduct bilateral talks and discuss side deals.
 The Latin American contingent comes from Chile, Mexico and Peru.
 Other members are Australia, Brunei, Canada, China, Hong Kong, Indonesia, Japan, Malaysia, New Zealand, Papua New Guinea, the Philippines, Russia, Singapore, South Korea, Taiwan, Thailand, the United States and Vietnam.

-Russian President Vladimir Putin and Biden are no-shows this year.
-Putin has been avoiding international forums where he would be showered with criticism over the invasion of Ukraine.
-Biden will be hosting his granddaughter’s wedding at the White House.
+Russian President Vladimir Putin has been avoiding international forums where he would be showered with criticism over the invasion of Ukraine and will not attend.

 That leaves Chinese leader Xi as the star attendee in Bangkok, where he also is making an official visit to Thailand just after obtaining a rare third term as top leader at a once-in-five years Communist Party congress.